lsimons/caseum/README.md

 Caseum is for doing just enough architecture.
 It has three stages:

 1. brainstorming & whiteboarding
-2. diagrams & decision records
+2. digital diagrams & decision records
 3. models as code & executable specifications

 Not all projects need all stages.